Reichswehr: State within a state

-The Reichswehr under Hitler
+Reichswehr under Adolf Hitler

-After becoming chancellor at the end of January 1933, Adolf Hitler presented his government program to the generals on 3 February.
-Among other things, he promised them that the Reichswehr would remain Germany's sole armed force and announced the reintroduction of conscription.
-The Reichswehr hoped for increased efforts to revise the Treaty of Versailles and the building of a strong military and firm state leadership.
-But it also feared that the Reichswehr would be supplanted by the 3 million member SA.
-SA leader Ernst Röhm and his colleagues thought of their force as the future army of Germany, replacing the smaller Reichswehr and its professional officers.
+After becoming chancellor at the end of January 1933, Hitler presented his government program to the generals on 3 February.
+He promised them among other things that the Reichswehr would remain Germany's sole armed force and announced the reintroduction of conscription.
+The Reichswehr hoped for increased efforts to revise the Treaty of Versailles and to build a strong military and firm state leadership, but it also feared that the Reichswehr would be supplanted by the 3 million member SA.
+Its leader Ernst Röhm and his colleagues thought of their force as the future army of Germany, replacing the smaller Reichswehr and its professional officers.
 The Reichswehr supported Hitler in taking power away from the SA in the summer of 1934.
-Röhm wanted to become Minister of Defense, and in February 1934 demanded that the much smaller Reichswehr be merged into the SA to form a true people's army.
+Röhm wanted to become Reichswehr minister, and in February 1934 demanded that the much smaller Reichswehr be merged into the SA to form a true people's army.
 This alarmed both political and military leaders, and to forestall the possibility of a coup Hitler sided with conservative leaders and the military.
-In the Night of the Long Knives (30 June–2 July 1934) Röhm and the leadership of the SA were murdered along with many other political adversaries of the Nazis, including Reichswehr generals Kurt von Schleicher and Ferdinand von Bredow.
+In the Night of the Long Knives (30 June–2 July 1934) Röhm and the leadership of the SA were murdered along with many other political adversaries of the Nazis, including Reichswehr generals Schleicher and Ferdinand von Bredow.
 The Reichswehr officer corps acknowledged the murders without objection.

 During 1933 and 1934 the Reichswehr began a secret program of expansion.
 In December 1933 the army staff decided to increase the active strength to 300,000 men in 21 divisions.
 On 1 April 1934, between 50,000 and 60,000 new recruits entered the force and were assigned to special training battalions.
 The original seven infantry divisions of the Reichswehr were expanded to 21, with military district headquarters increased to the size of a corps headquarters on 1 October 1934.
 These divisions used cover names to hide their divisional size, but during October 1935 they were dropped.
 Also during October 1934, the officers who had been forced to retire in 1919 were recalled.
 Those who were no longer fit for combat were assigned to administrative positions, thus releasing fit officers for front-line duties.

-On 2 August 1934, the day Reich President Paul von Hindenburg died, Reichswehr Minister Werner von Blomberg, who was originally to have helped ‘tame’ the Nazis, had the Reichswehr swear its oath personally to Hitler.
+On 2 August 1934, the day Hindenburg died, Reichswehr Minister Werner von Blomberg, who was originally to have helped 'tame' the Nazis, had the Reichswehr swear its oath personally to Hitler.
 Under the Weimar Republic the oath had been to the constitution.